Starlink vs. 5G Home Internet: Which Is Best for You in 2026?

 Who should choose Starlink?

-Starlink fills two specific niches: customers with no other local internet options and customers who need internet access on the go.
-In either of these scenarios, Starlink is a fantastic choice.
+Starlink fills two specific niches: customers without other local internet options and those who need internet access on the go.
+In either scenario, Starlink is a fantastic choice.

 Who should choose 5G internet?